micharbet/CLE/README.md

 - man page
 - find way to turn off cle on particular account when it is deployed systemwide
 - more prompt tweaks: e.g. 'cle retcode on/off' 'cle wintitle on/off'
-- allow passing local aliases further
+- ~~allow passing local aliases further~~ `$CLE_MYFILES` variable for this and more
+- regarding CLE_MYFILES, consider 'cle command' to maintain this
-- custom defined functions in .functions file or custom .clerc-NAME
+- ~~custom defined functions in .functions file~~ plugins in $HOME/.cle/ folder!
+- custom .clerc-NAME maybe instead of .clerc_local
 - what about 'cle update' that would download fresh new version from GIT??
+(WIP)
+- cle backup might be nice
+- add 'Tweaks' section in this document

 ## Why 'CLE' and where are previous versions?